yusufaine/tp/docs/UserGuide.md

 ### Save recipes
 Save the recipes in a human-readable text file on your computer and is modifiable through a text editor as it is JSON-formatted. <br>
-Usage: (Automatically updates text file upon each modifying (writing) operation).
+Usage: Automatically updates when the text file is modified.

 <div markdown="block" class="alert alert-info">